dydra/dydra/README.md

-Note: the instructions in this README, and the operation of the library itself, implicitly assume a Unix system (Mac OS X, Linux, or *BSD) at present.
+Note: the instructions in this README, and the operation of the library itself, implicitly assume a Unix system (Mac OS X, Linux, or *BSD) at this time.
 Patches improving Windows support are most welcome.

 Installation
 ------------